TarikZiyad1/Twitter.Monitoring/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.

-> Note since we used `TypeScript` beta feature for `SAM`, you have to run `sam build --beta-features` when building the app.

 To install the latest version of the AWS SAM CLI, refer to the [installation section of the AWS SAM page](https://aws.amazon.com/serverless/sam/).

 The application receive Tweeter data from the [Twitter.Streaming application](https://github.com/TarikZiyad1/Twitter.Streaming).